Piedfort Coin, what does it mean?

 Piedfort Coins For Sale

-The Royal Mint Shop Piedfort Coins page shows their current double-thickness coins available to buy direct from the UK mint.
+Our Piedfort Coins For Sale page shows double-thickness coins available to buy direct from the UK mint.

 You will also find them in the resale market on the Numismatic sections of eBay.
 Take care to check the coins before committing to purchase.